bntoine/Vibe_Ribbon/README.md

 I wanted to play custom songs in Vib-Ribbon because I think it's a pretty cool game so I made [a quick one liner](#as-a-one-liner) to convert my music.
 I based it on information I found in [this pastebin](https://pastebin.com/iFZKHbyH) and I thought that I might as well make a little script to do it for me and share it.

-I have successfully tested this script with the game running on [DuckStation](https://github.com/stenzek/duckstation/).
+I have successfully tested this script with the game running on [DuckStation](https://github.com/stenzek/duckstation/) and [RetroArch](https://www.retroarch.com/).
 I was not able to use the output files of this script on PCSX2.

 You need [ffmpeg](https://github.com/FFmpeg/FFmpeg), some music, and an emulator that accepts .cue files ([cue sheets](https://en.wikipedia.org/wiki/Cue_sheet_(computing))) as CDs.
 You can get ffmpeg through your usual package manager.